ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/picture-this-mdrn-lv-vinyl.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win Picture This MDRN LV vinyl!"
+title: "Win Picture This 'MDRN LV' vinyl!"
 competition-description: "<p>Following the release of their iconic pop single ‘One\
   \ Drink’, acclaimed Irish international phenomenon Picture This return this year\
   \ with their eagerly anticipated new album, ‘MDRN LV' and we have managed to get\
   \ our hands on one copy to one of our lucky NME AAA members to win.</p>\n<p>Are\
   \ you their biggest fan?
 Click below for a chance to win.</p>\n"
-hero-header: "Win Picture This MDRN LV vinyl!"
+hero-header: "Win Picture This 'MDRN LV' vinyl!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-4fd63511-119a-47ae-b4d8-4c3238d8f34a.jpg"
 logo-left-href: "aaa.nme.com"